haakonms/ADAproject/README.md

 Milestone3.ipynb is the final milestone file with all of our preprocessing, analysis and thoughts regarding the project.
 The file is categorized and numbered in different parts, the first three of them including all our code.

-The final data story contains
+The final data story contains visualizations of what we feel are our most interesting findings.
+To look at every little detail, please look at Milestone3.ipynb.

 The data story for this project can be found at [this link](https://haakonms.github.io/ADAwebsite/).
 The git repo for the data story can be found [here](https://github.com/haakonms/ADAwebsite).